Kleinfelder's leadership has built an environment to support and motivate our employee-owners and serve our long-term client relationships.

 Mr. Tyler has 25 years experience in environmental consulting specializing in environmental characterization and remediation of a broad spectrum of contaminants (e.g., chlorinated solvents/1,4-dioxane, arsenic, hexavalent chromium, perchlorate, gasoline, jet fuel, PFCs).
 In particular, he has developed specialized expertise in the areas of bioremediation (holds a patent for in-situ bioremediation process) and chemical oxidation/reduction for contaminated sites in unconsolidated media as well as fractured bedrock environments.
 He is an active member of the Interstate Technology and Regulatory Council (ITRC) and has served on many teams including Characterization and Remediation of Fractured Bedrock, Integrated DNAPL Source Strategy, DNAPL Site Characterization, Perchlorate Remediation.

-Dr. Zafir is the vice president for earthquake engineering at Kleinfelder.
-Dr. Zafir has more than 30 years of experience in the field of geotechnical and earthquake engineering and research.
+Dr. Zafir is the vice president for earthquake engineering at Kleinfelder and is a nationally recognized expert in the field of seismic ground motions and seismic hazards such as liquefaction and lateral spreading.
+Dr. Zafir has more than 31 years of experience in the field of geotechnical and earthquake engineering and research.
 Dr. Zafir has been actively involved on seismic hazard evaluations and seismic retrofit for renowned national and international projects.
 In addition to California, he has been involved in seismic design projects in Nevada, Oregon, Washington, Arizona, New Mexico, Utah, Massachusetts, Mexico, Bangladesh, Romania, and Russia.
-He has published and presented more than thirty technical papers in international journals and conferences.
-He has also been an invited speaker at universities and professional engineering associations across the US.
+He has published and presented more than 40 technical papers, and has been an invited speaker at universities and professional engineering associations across the US.